waynewu6250/ML_DL_Projects/README.md

 Training data are extracted from movie_lines.tsv.
 Detailed descriptions are shown in the jupyter notebook: LHW4-Short-base.ipynb.

+---

 <a name="5"></a>
 ### [5.
 Movie Bot with pytorch](https://github.com/waynewu6250/ML_DL_Projects/blob/master/5.Movie-bot-pytorch#part_5)
 This is a nlp project completely done by Ting-Wei Wu with data preprocessing and pytorch seq2seq model establishment. <br>
-It is same with the project Movie-bot-keras except new implementation with pytorch model.
+There are two kinds of robots for you to choose: **MovieBot** and **ChickBot**. <br>
+Please find more in the [project folder](https://github.com/waynewu6250/ML_DL_Projects/blob/master/5.Movie-bot-pytorch#part_5).

-Training data are extracted from movie_lines.tsv.
+Training data are extracted from Cornell Dialogs Movie Corpus and XiaoHuangJi.
 Detailed descriptions are shown in the README.md in the subfolder.

 <img src="4.Movie-bot-keras/chatbots.jpg"  height="220" width="330">